JakeSteam/blog-programming/_drafts/2023-06-07-example-onboarding-docs-remote-engineers.md

 It's crucial to factor in non-team onboarding throughout this process.
 If your company already has a structured onboarding for the first few days, it may not be worth starting your onboarding until a few days later.
 Contrastingly, if there is no wider onboarding (for payroll, customer support, everything else) you may need more than 3 days.

-Whilst I've extoled the virtues of giving the new starter flexibility in when they learn new information, I think ideally the onboarding process would be slightly more structured.
+Whilst I've extolled the virtues of giving the new starter flexibility in when they learn new information, I think ideally the onboarding process would be slightly more structured.
 It's often a challenge to fit the [onboarding sessions](#onboarding-sessions) around busy calendars, and it's important the new starter doesn't feel like they are a burden.

 ## Conclusion